kdekooter/p1-java-metering/README.md

 permissions
 ===========
-Make sure you've got proper permissions to read from the USB port:
+Make sure add the user running the software to the `dialout` group.

-`sudo chmod 666 /dev/ttyUSB0 `